 What is Charity in Islam:

+What is charity in Islam and what is the importance of charity in Islam?
 Islam emphasizes on the help of the poor people.
 Helping needy and poor is also the Sunna of our Holy Prophet (S.A.W).
 He (S.A.W) always helped the needy and the poor without any fear of poverty.
 He (S.A.W) was really the most generous in this world.
 In this writing, I am going to tell you about the concept of Charity in Islam.

-Charity Importance in Islam:
+Importance of Charity in Islam:

 - Allah has ordered Muslims to give 2.5 % of what they have to help needy people in charity.
 Allah says in Quran, “O you who believe!
 Spend out of what we have given you” (2:254).

 - Charity in Islam does not mean that giving something to poor.
 To get the benefits of charity, there are certain requirements.
 Whenever you give something in charity, keep these points in your mind.

 - The first thing is to give something in charity in secret.
 Allah says in the Holy Quran, “If you give charity openly then what a good thing it is; and if you give to beggars in secret it is better for you than everything, and He will remove some of your sins.
 And Allah is Aware of what you do.“(Qur’an 2:271).